 Emphasis will be placed upon the program framework of Life Span Development, Basic Human Needs as defined by Maslow, and the Wellness-Illness Continuum.
 Physical assessment, assessment techniques, and utilization of the Nursing Process will assist the student to assess "need" interferences and plan nursing interventions for client care.
 Critical thinking and selected RN clinical skills will be taught.
+Pre-requisite: per ADN handbook.
 (4 credit, 3 lecture, 3 lab)